bayareala8s/training/non-technical/leadership/README.md

 ### Innovation and Improvement:
 1. **Have you ever introduced a new technology or tool to your team?
 What was the process, and what were the results?**

-Certainly!
 Here’s a structured example response to the question about introducing a new technology or tool to your team:

 ---